 Assigning monetary value to health benefits is complex, as patient well-being and quality of life are difficult to quantify.
 Economic evaluations must balance ethical concerns, ensuring that cost-driven decisions do not compromise equitable access to care.

 Additionally, treatment costs and effectiveness vary across populations, making standardization difficult.
+In settings with fewer resources, such as low- and middle-income countries, VSL estimates may need to be adjusted to reflect local economic conditions and the limited availability of funds for mortality risk reduction.
 These challenges necessitate the use of in-depth methodologies and sensitivity analyses to refine health care evaluations.
 Decision-makers must carefully interpret CBA results to create fair, effective policies.

 Real-World Examples of Cost-Benefit Analysis in Healthcare